betterscientificsoftware/bssw.io/Articles/Blog/2022-03-sc21-rse-workshop.md

 HPC.
 The support of self-developed domestic software such as molecular simulations and optimizations of software has started to be especially supported via HPC centers.
-Research software is developed in China via universities, research institutes, companies and HPC centers.
+Research software is developed in China via universities, research institutes, companies, and HPC centers.
 Building out RSE teams is not very common in China yet though and to the best of his, his university currently has the only dedicated RSE team in China.
 He is one of the